 By.
 Corey Porter

-The lectures would never stop.
-My Mother would say, "Don't smoke this and don't drink that."
+I don't know what made her so annoying to me.
+Oh wait, I remember.
+My mother would always try to correct or change me.
+She would say, "Don't hang around this person, or don't hang around that person."
+The lectures were never-ending.
+My mother would say, "Don't smoke this, or don't drink that."
 She would ask, "Did you do your homework?
 Did you fill out more job applications today?"
 It was a dream of mine that one day I wouldn't have to hear her voice every morning, nagging and complaining.

-My Mother would always leave me notes on the refrigerator, reminding me of everything I thought I already knew.
-She would write, "Do the dishes, clean your room, take out the garbage, LOOK FOR A JOB, I left you $10 on the kitchen table."
+She would always leave me notes on the refrigerator, reminding me of everything I thought I already knew.
+She would write, "Do the dishes, clean your room, take out the garbage, LOOK FOR A JOB; I Left you $10 on the kitchen table."

-One of my friends in the car was telling us about someone who owed him money for weed he sold them.
-He was saying, "When I see him, it's OVER!"
+One of my friends in the car told us about someone who owed him money for the weed he had sold them.

 We laughed it off and never thought anything else about it.
 We were just some immature teens with our whole lives ahead of us.

 We arrived at a stop sign next to a gas station.
 One of my friends driving with us says to the other friend, "Is that the kid who owes you money?
 He's standing right there!"

 "Yeah, that's him!
 Let me out of the car," he said.
 We all sat in the car with excitement, thinking we were about to see a fight.